Chart Color Schemes

 Woronora is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Woronora's dwelling structure, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 70.4% houses and 29.6% other dwellings.
+The dwelling structure in Woronora, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasted with Sydney metro's figures of 70.4% houses and 29.6% other dwellings.
 Home ownership in Woronora stood at 44.5%, with mortgaged dwellings at 46.2% and rented ones at 9.3%.
-The median monthly mortgage repayment was $3,000, surpassing Sydney metro's average of $2,600.
-Median weekly rent in Woronora was $580, compared to Sydney metro's $483.
-Nationally, Woronora's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $3,000, higher than Sydney metro's average of $2,600.
+The median weekly rent figure in Woronora was recorded at $580, compared to Sydney metro's $483.
+Nationally, Woronora's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing